aws/karpenter-provider-aws/docs/DESIGN.md

 ### Example: Reserving Capacity

 Bob is a coworker of Alice and their teams share the same cluster.
 His team hosts a set of microservices for a product that is gaining new customers every day.
-Customers choose Bob’s product since it has much lower latency than alternatives.
-Bob is working with a limited infrastructure budget and needs to minimize costs while making sure his applications are scaling with customer demands.
+Users choose Bob’s product since it has much lower latency than alternatives.
+Bob is working with a limited infrastructure budget and needs to minimize costs while making sure his applications are scaling with user demands.
 He configures a pod autoscaler for each microservice, which will scale up to maintain low latency as long as capacity is available.
 Bob’s nodes have 16 cores and 20gb of memory each, and each microservice pod has a resource request of 1 core and 1 gb memory.
 He is willing to pay for 40% capacity overhead to minimize the chance that a pod will be unschedulable due to unavailable capacity.

 He creates two Karpenter resources and applies them with kubectl apply:
 ```